ga4gh/data-security/AAI/AAIConnectProfile.md

        be used as a Visa.
 Details are specified in the AAI Profile 1.0 specification.

     <p class="deprecation">The <b>Visa Access Token</b> is proposed for removal in a future
      version of the specification.
+Current and future specifications emphasize use of Visas embedded in a Passport, which are not access tokens.
 New implementations should issue Visas as <b>Visa Document Token</b>s.</p>

 2. By signing a Visa, a Visa Issuer asserts that